dboissier/nosql4idea/README.md

 # NoSql Plugin for IntelliJ IDEA version 0.1.0-SNAPSHOT

 ## Description
 This plugin is a fork from [mongo4idea](https://github.com/dboissier/mongo4idea) and intends to integrate Redis and Couchbase databases.
+Please note that the Couchbase integration is experimental because I am not a strong user of this database.

 ## Plugin Compatibility

-This plugin is built with JDK 1.7 and idea 14.1 version
+This plugin is built with JDK 1.7 and idea 14.1 version.

+The plugin has been tested with the following databases:
+* MongoDB 2.7 and 3.0
+* Redis 2.8.21
+* Couchbase Community 4.0.0

 ## Current status: EAP

 A SNAPSHOT is available [here](https://github.com/dboissier/nosql4idea/raw/master/snapshot/nosql4idea-0.1.0-SNAPSHOT-distribution.zip).

 ## Roadmap

 ### 0.1.0

 * integrate Redis : view results with 'Group by prefix' feature like **properties editor**
-* integrate Couchbase : view results like mongo
+* integrate Couchbase : view results

 ### 0.2.0